 Your attention is drawn to the provisions of the Government Information (Public Access) Act 2009 which allows for possible access to certain public and personal documentation.
 View our privacy statement.

-Thank you to those who shared their valuable feedback on the draft Leisure and Aquatic strategy.
-We are now reviewing your feedback before the final version of the strategy reports to Council for adoption.
+Thank you to those who shared their feedback on the Leisure and Aquatic Strategy.
+To learn more about the feedback we received, view the Consultation Report.